talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer sessionId = 56; // Integer | The **internal** ID of the session.
+        Long sessionId = 56; // Long | The **internal** ID of the session.
 You can get the ID with the [List Application sessions](https://docs.talon.one/management-api#tag/Customer-data/operation/getApplicationSessions) endpoint. try {
             ApplicationSession result = apiInstance.getApplicationSession(applicationId, sessionId);
             System.out.println(result);